-Last week, in Part 1 of this 2-part series, we talked about the current state of performance management and the urgent need for change.
-We said that a traditional focus on annual reviews with little additional support to help people improve their performance had not served individuals or organizations well and that a transition to a more agile approach was needed.
+In Part 1 of this 2-part series, we discussed the current state of performance management and the urgent need for change.
+We said that a traditional focus on annual reviews coupled with inadequate support for performance improvement had not served individuals or organizations well and that a more agile approach is needed.

-We also said that to have a successful transition that specific actions would be required by each of the key constituents/stakeholders each of whom play a critical role in today’s complex “performance equation.”
+We also said that to have a successful transition that specific actions would be required by key stakeholders.

-Here’s our take on what each “group” can do to move performance enhancement to a better place:
+Here’s our take on what each stakeholder must do to move performance management to a better place:

 Organizations — and those who lead them in HR and the C-Suite — need to:

 - Step Back.
-Start by considering the outcomes and results desired when it comes to managing – or as we prefer to say enhancing — individual performance.
-Why do you have a system?
-What’s its purpose — its raison d’etre (reason for existence)?
-What outcomes to you want it to produce?
+Consider desired outcomes when it comes to managing and enhancing individual performance.
+Why do you have a performance management program?
+What’s its purpose?
+What outcomes to you want it to achieve?

 - Take Stock.
-Document your current process by recording the specific activities associated with your current process.
-Is it limited to setting goals and assessing performance or does it come closer to encompassing all of the activities associated with a more agile approach outlined in Part 1?
+Document your current performance management process.
+Record the specific activities associated with your current process.
+Is it limited to setting goals and assessing performance or does encompass the activities associated with a more agile approach outlined in Part 1?

 - Think Forward.
-Consider how you might adjust your current approach or create an entirely new one to make it more agile.
+Consider how you might adjust your current approach to performance management or create an entirely new one to make it more agile.
 To this end, consider the major components of having a more agile approach including the need to:

 - Set goals and adjust them frequently to reflect changing business priorities.